 Once your savings is taken care of, use the remaining cash to pay your bills.
 Any money remaining can be used for fun and leisure.
 This method is a no excuses savings approach.
 No matter what else is happening in your life, you are paying yourself by contributing to your savings.
 This habit ensures that your savings and investments experience a steady growth rate.

-Spreadsheets – Using Spreadsheets to compare loans You finally made the big decision – you are going to buy a car.
+Find Your Best Car Loan Deal You finally made the big decision – you are going to buy a car.
 You did your research and the test drives – you found 3 cars that you really like, from three different dealerships.
-You really love them all – but at the end of the day, Read More…
+You really love them all – but at the end of the day, your Read More…

 A student loan is exactly what it sounds like – a loan given to students to finance their studies.
 This is most common for college or university students, but also works for trade schools and other vocational studies.